R3tr093/Heroku-socket/README.md

 ```

-<p>  :astonished: The code has a lot to change!
+<p>  :astonished: The code has a lot to change !
 Do not panic I leave comments that should put you on the track, but I will still explain each new line.</p>

 <p> About the creation of a random user name, I have explained everything above, so let's go to the first line so I have not spoken yet.